dsdevries/coding-challange/README.md

 6) Make a PR against the master branch from your name branch. **Do not PR across forks.
 PR against your branch's master!**

-7) Add rackley-dss as a collaborator to the project.

-8) Alert Jenn Yee that you've completed the tasks and include a link to your repo.
+7) Alert your recruiter that you've submitted a PR.
+They _may_ ask you to add collaborators.

 # Required Coding Tasks